aznamingtool/AzureNamingTool/README.md

   **NOTE**
   - Ensure the '.' is included in the command

+- Run the following **Docker command** to create a new volume in your Docker environment

+	*docker volume create aznamingtoolvol*

-- Run the following **Docker command** to create a new container
+- Run the following ##Docker command** to create a new container and mount the new volume

-	*docker run -p 8081:80 aznamingtool*
+	*docker run -d -p 8081:80 --mount source=aznamingtoolvol,target=/app/Settings aznamingtool:latest*

   **NOTES**
     - Substitute 8081 for any port not in use on your machine
     - You will see warnings in the command prompt regarding DataProtection and keys.
 These indicate that the keys are not persisted and are only local to the container instances.